TCMS History 1946-Present

 Jenny L. Boyer, M.D., 1949-

 Dr. Jenny L. Boyer is a Psychiatrist employed with the Veterans Administration.
+She was the fourth female president of TCMS.
 She graduated from OU Medical School and completed a residency in Psychiatry at Griffin Memorial Hospital.
 Dr. Boyer served as Speaker of the Assembly of the American Psychiatric Association and is currently on the Board of Trustees of the APA.
 She served on Oklahoma State Board of Medical Examiners for 7 years and has represented Oklahoma at the American Medical Association as an Alternate Delegate.

 She has served in many leadership roles over three decades of behavioral health experience.
 She is a team builder and a champion for diversity.
 She also has a great interest in medical students and residents.
 Dr. Boyer is married to Dr. Harold Ginzburg who is a Forensic Psychiatrist at Tinker Air Force Base.
 She has 2 daughters and 2 grandchildren.

 Dr. Siegler received his medical degree from the University of Texas Southwestern in 1991.
 He completed a residency training program in Pediatrics at Stanford University School of Medicine and subsequently a pediatric neurology training program at Stanford Medical Center.
 Upon completion of his training Dr. Siegler began his pediatric neurology practice in Tulsa at Children’s Medical Center.
 In 2004 he opened Child Neurology of Tulsa, an independent private practice.
 In addition to his practice and leadership activities, Dr. Siegler teaches pediatric neurology to OSU and OU-Tulsa pediatric residents.